apyd/express-crud-api/README.md

 1. Server is created using Express framework.
     - Server should be started using npm start command and stopped by npm run stop.
 Server is running on 8000 port.
-2. API implementation follows Swagger.
+2. API implementation follows Swagger (docs/swagger.yml).
 Proper HTTP status codes are returned in responses (not only 200 or 500).
     - Auth endpoints should be skipped at this point.
     - If token is not provided, 401 status code should be returned.
 If there is no such a user, 403 status code should be returned.
     - At least one product should be available in /api/products endpoint